harness/developer-hub/docs/continuous-delivery/verify/cv-concepts/cv_templates.md

 ---
-title: Create an use a monitored service template in a verify step
+title: Create and use a monitored service template in a verify step
 sidebar_position: 3
 description: Learn about strategies to template out CV workflow items.
 slug: /continuous-delivery/verify/cv-concepts/templates